xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 <hr>
 ## Compile your own Node.js (NOT recommended)
 The windows native binaries by node.js installer should be good for use.
 However here is some other non-required adventure for those likes experimenting.
-The last version of Node.js with official support for Cygwin was 0.4.12, according to <a href="https://github.com/babun/babun/issues/216">Lukasz P</a> and <a href="https://github.com/joyent/node/wiki/Installation#building-on-cygwin">Joyent's suggestion</a>.
+The last version of Node.js with official support for Cygwin was 0.4.12, according to [Lukasz P](https://github.com/babun/babun/issues/216) and [Joyent's suggestion](https://github.com/joyent/node/wiki/Installation#building-on-cygwin).
 If you enjoy waiting for compile, here is how to compile and install the old faithful Node.js 0.4.12.

 {% highlight sh %}
 wget http://nodejs.org/dist/node-v0.4.12.tar.gz